ZwickyTransientFacility/scope-ml/doc/usage.md

 12. --generateQuadrantFile : flag to map fields/ccds/quads containing sources to job numbers, save file (bool)
 13. --max_instances : maximum number of HPC instances to run in parallel (int)
 14. --wait_time_minutes : amount of time to wait between status checks in minutes (float)
+15. --doSubmitLoop : flag to run loop initiating instances until out of jobs (hard on Kowalski)
+16. --runParallel : flag to run jobs in parallel using slurm [recommended].
+Otherwise, run in series on a single instance
+17. --user : if using slurm, your username.
+This will be used to periodically run `squeue` and list your running jobs (str)

 ## Scope Download Classification